zabir88/url-shortner/README.md

 3. Bootswatch(a variation of Bootstrap 4) is used for styling framework.
 It is a dependency for dynamic-ui-components package so no need to install it seperately.
 4. Form validation is implemented in the front end.

-## To run the React front end server in development environment follow the steps
+## Running the React front end server in development environment
+Assuming npm and node is already installed, to setup the frontend server in dev env follow the steps:
 1. cd into url-shortner-frontend folder
 2. Install all the dependencies running
 ```